-The pond was so 'tangled with plants' that they could hardly see the water at all.
-Nor could the wildlife creatures that no longer seemed to be visiting that pond as much as they had been.
+The pond was so 'tangled with plants' you could hardly see water at all.
+The wildlife creatures no longer visited the pond as much as they had.

 - A clean out in Autumn will get the pond ready for next year and prevent rotting down and decay in the pond water over Winter.

-She also added a basket of Mentha aquatica to a shallow shelf which will raft out across the water and give a horizontal protective shelter to wildlife visitors and a scented flower for pollinators.
+- She also added a basket of Mentha aquatica to a shallow shelf which will raft out across the water and give a horizontal protective shelter to wildlife visitors and a scented flower for pollinators.
 The foliage also smells of Mint when crushed between the fingers.

 As they completed the day's work a frog appeared by the water and jumped in.
 That shows that 'if you build it (a pond) the wildlife will come'.